 The OCR presumes a breach in the case of ransomware attack.
 The entity must determine whether such a breach is a reportable breach no later than 60 days after the entity knew or should have known of the breach.

-Read more about the recent WannaCry ransomware attack, including specific tips to help you prevent malware infection while keeping risky devices from accessing your applications, and learn more about Duo for Healthcare.
+Read more about the recent WannaCry ransomware attack, including specific tips to help you prevent malware infection while keeping risky devices from accessing your applications.